kezsulap/SSO_MAX_CC/README.md

 	2d 12-14 6+♦
 end
 function 1_level_transfers(double_transfers_to, which_bidding_after_transfer_to_NT)
-	#question mark means the bid will be added only if it's valid, otherwise it'll be omitted with no error
 	?dbl 4+!$(double_transfers_to)
-		#variable substitution does basic text substitution before processing the whole line, so all sorts of trickery like this will work
+		#variable substitution does basic text substitution before processing
+		#the whole line, so all sorts of trickery like this will work
 		:after_transfer_to_$(double_transfers_to)()
 	?1d 4+♥
 		:after_transfer_to_h()